rtek1000/Datalogger_2039/README.md

 Note: Work in progress, just demonstrative, not functional, sorry.
 - ToDo :
+- - Find out why it is not possible to go back to version 0.0.7 after installing firmware 0.0.8.
 - - Resolve bug that causes data collection impediment, possibly related to the IWG_Delay and USB port maintenance process.
 - - Add support for normal (+) and (-) keys for sensor offset adjustment (currently only keypad keys are supported).
 - - Resolve bug: after activating a channel, when switching from one channel to another using keys F1 to F8, the state of the channel is not updated.